Kyoto Japan Travel Guide

 Often has more local options.

-Additionally has many local choices, but websites are mainly in Japanese.
+Additionally possesses numerous local choices, but websites are mainly in Japanese.

-Many ryokans and small inns deliver direct booking through official websites, sometimes with special packages.
+Many ryokans and small inns deliver direct booking through official websites, at times with special packages.

-Here are some types of accommodation suggestions for various budgets and travel styles, keeping Arashiyama access in mind.
+Here are some types of accommodation suggestions for various different budgets and ways of traveling, keeping Arashiyama access in mind.

 Luxury option directly in Arashiyama.